zayabarrini/cinema/Analysis/UK.md

 By the end, **Harry does not defeat Voldemort by becoming a greater master** but by **traversing fantasy and choosing a life beyond the Other’s imposed destiny**.

-You:

-Lacanian analysis: Amadeus Mozart
+# Lacanian analysis: Amadeus Mozart

-ChatGPT:

 A **Lacanian analysis of Amadeus (1984)**, focusing on the relationship between **Mozart and Salieri**, reveals a powerful dynamic around **desire, jouissance, the gaze, and the failure of the Symbolic Father**.
 Let’s break this down through key Lacanian concepts: